All article submissions, including commissioned ones, should be sent using the submission feature of the

 1. Definition of data that must be shared

-A minimal dataset can be defined to consist of the dataset used to reach the conclusions drawn in the manuscript with related metadata and methods, and any additional data required to replicate the reported study findings in their entirety.
-Include sufficient information for a researcher to understand data, and any citations to data from which the replication set is derived.
-Core descriptive data, methods, and study results should be included within the main paper, regardless of data deposition.
-Authors who have datasets too large for sharing via repositories or uploaded files should contact SPMC Journal of Health Care Services for advice.
+A minimal dataset is defined as the dataset used to reach the conclusions drawn in the manuscript along with related metadata, methods, and any additional data necessary to fully replicate the reported study findings.
+Authors should provide sufficient information for other researchers to understand the data, and include citations for any datasets from which the replication set is derived.
+Core descriptive data, methods, and study results should be included within the main manuscript, regardless of data deposition.
+Authors who have datasets too large for standard repositories or file uploads should contact SPMC JHCS for guidance.
 (Adapted from PLOS™ Data Policy)

 2. Guidance on sharing datasets that derive from work involving human participants

-SPMC Journal of Health Care Services recognizes that there are cases where for reasons of privacy, national security and commercial confidentiality the full data cannot be made openly available.
-In such cases researchers should share their data analysis under the least restrictive terms consistent with legal requirements, and abiding by the research ethics and guidelines of their community.
-This should include opening up non-sensitive data, summary data, metadata and code; and facilitating access if the owner of the original data grants other researchers permission to use the data.
+SPMC JHCS recognizes that for reasons of privacy, national security, or commercial confidentiality, full datasets may not always be openly shareable.
+In such cases, researchers should should make their data available under the least restrictive terms consistent with legal requirements, and the ethical guidelines of their research community.
+This includes sharing non-sensitive data, summary data, metadata, and code, as well as facilitating access if the original data owner grants permission to other researchers.
 (Adapted from OKF™s Open Economics Principles)

 3. Guidance on Data Citation

-If your research data is deposited at the same time as your manuscript using OJS™ article submission form then a Data Citation will automatically be generated by the Harvard Dataverse.
-However, if your research data is already in a repository then here is the suggested Data Citation format to include when you submit your manuscript:
+If research data are deposited concurrently with the manuscript through the OJS™ article submission form, a Data Citation will automatically be generated by the Harvard Dataverse.
+If the research date are already available in a repository, the suggested Data Citation format is as follows:

-Author(s), Year, Dataset Title, Global Persistent Identifier, Data Repository or Archive, version and subset.
+Author(s), Year, Dataset Title, Global Persistent Identifier, Data Repository or Archive, Version, Subset

 C. Book reviews